 My advice around determining a pet’s quality of life will be influenced by a range of factors, and usually I’m assessing trends over time, combined with a physical examination and any diagnostic tests.
 To help with decision making, it can be useful to keep a close eye on your pet’s behaviour and habits – you might be able to observe changes over time.
 Another good idea is keeping a diary noting any fluctuations in their activities.
 Our memories are notoriously unreliable!

-I’m interested to know about their daily routine: their appetite, drinking, toileting, mobility and whether they are displaying their characteristic demeanour or traits.
+I’m interested to know about their daily routine: their appetite, drinking, toileting, mobility and whether they are acting their normal selves.
 On a practical level these activities imply a level of alertness, whether animals are in pain or not, and that body systems are functioning correctly.
 Any changes can be significant, so keeping a note of any changes to these factors will be useful.
 An indication of a deterioration in quality of life, may be if pets become unsettled, display unusual behaviours or vocalisations, or have difficulty rising, eating, toileting or moving.

 On top of these basic life activities, as a vet I’ll be able to assess and evaluate the impact of any medical conditions, and whether these are stable or deteriorating.
 It’s important to ask as many questions as you need to, I’m happy to provide advice and recommendations.
 Depending on the outcome of my consultation and assessment, our options may include continued close monitoring of the pet at home, the addition of any necessary medications or other treatments to manage medical conditions, or considering planning for euthanasia – a decision based on taking into account the pet’s welfare and overall quality of life.